AL-ABYADH/ai_chat_with_ai/README.md

 # Flutter Chat App with OpenAI Integration

-Welcome to the Flutter Chat App, an open-source mobile application that utilizes OpenAI's GPT for generating chat responses.
-This app allows users to engage in conversations with the AI, with the ability to save and continue conversations.
+Welcome to the AI Chat With AI, an open-source mobile application that utilizes OpenAI's GPT for generating chat responses.
+This app allows users to watch AI chatting with AI on a normal chat screen about a topic they select.

 ## Getting Started